-Allan McGraw is perhaps Morton’s greatest ever servant, having offered over 15 years of service as player and manager.
-McGraw signed for the club in 1961 and scored on his debut against Queen of the South, setting the tone for the next five years he would spent at the club: in each of those, McGraw was Morton’s top scorer, most famously in 1963/64 when he set the club record for most goals in a season with a staggering tally of 61 strikes in just 52 appearances.
+In each of those, he was Morton’s top scorer, most famously in 1963/64 when he set the club record for most goals in a season with a staggering tally of 61 strikes in just 52 appearances.

-With such an imperious record at the club, “Mr Morton” has more than earned the right to that grand nickname.
+With such an imperious record at the club, both as a player on the pitch and a manager in the dugout, ‘Mr Morton’ has more than earned the right to that grand nickname.

 Sponsorship opportunity may be available, get in touch to discuss.